Greg Dobbs (journalist): Author

 Besides his book Life in the Wrong Lane, which is about the wacky things journalists have to do just to get to the point of reporting a story, Dobbs also is the author of a university-level journalism textbook called Better Broadcast Writing, Better Broadcast News.

 Personal life

-Dobbs and his wife Carol live in Colorado and have two sons.
+Dobbs has two sons and a daughter.
+He and his wife Carol live in Colorado.
 He is active on community non-profit boards.
 He is a native of San Francisco with degrees from the University of California at Berkeley and Northwestern University.
 His father was San Francisco politician Harold Dobbs.